ashamadguni-unbxd/autosuggest-js-sdk-docs/docs/index.md

+---
+layout: default
+title: Autosuggest JS SDK Documentation
-# Autosuggest JS SDK Documentation
+description: Autosuggest JS SDK Documentation
+---

 A JavaScript SDK for building fast, flexible, and customizable autosuggest experiences using Unbxd.

 ---

 ## What is Autosuggest JS SDK?

 The Autosuggest JS SDK helps you implement real-time search suggestions such as:

 - Keyword suggestions
 - Popular products
 - In-field suggestions